The Patent Litigation Law Review: Russia

 Parties to the action have a right to suggest experts or expert organisations to act as witnesses.
 Resort to an expert, sometimes referred to as a specialist, may also be made at the court's initiative.
 In either case, the experts should have competence in the technical field in question.
-Typically, experts are patent examiners or university professors with backgrounds in science and engineering.
-They would not be lawyers.
-The expert may not opine on the issue of law.
+Experts are usually patent examiners or university professors with backgrounds in science and engineering.
+They are not lawyers; the expert may not opine on the issue of law.
 The expert may be summoned and questioned at trial by both parties at the request of a party or on the court's own initiative.

-Despite the fact that there is a right to request a preliminary injunction, this form of relief is seldom granted in patent cases.
+Although there is a right to request a preliminary injunction, this form of relief is very seldom granted in patent cases.

 - importation into Russia, manufacture, exploitation, offer for sale, sale, other introduction into civil circulation or the storage for such purposes in Russia, of a product that incorporates the invention or utility model, or articles incorporating the industrial design;

-- performance in Russia of the acts provided for above in respect to a product obtained directly by a patented process.
+- performance in Russia of the acts provided in point (a) in respect to a product obtained directly by a patented process.
 If the product obtained by the patented process is new, an identical product is considered as being derived from the patented process in the absence of proof of the contrary;

-- performance of the acts provided for by the item above with respect to a device, the functioning use of which in accordance with its purpose automatically involves a patented process;
+- performance of the acts provided in point (a) in respect of a device, the functioning use of which in accordance with its purpose automatically involves a patented process;

-- performance of the acts provided for above by item a with respect to a product intended for use in accordance with the purposes specified in the claims, when the invention is directed to a use of a product for a specified purpose; and
+- performance of the acts provided in point (a) in respect of a product intended for use in accordance with the purposes specified in the claims, when the invention is directed to a use of a product for a specified purpose; and

 - performance of a process in which the invention is used, in particular by the application of this process.21

-Some acts do not constitute patent infringement,22 such as the use of foreign vehicles temporarily in Russia, experiments, emergency uses etc. National exhaustion of rights applies as regards importation into Russia, use, offer for sale, selling, other introduction into civil circulation, or storage for these purposes of a product, incorporating the invention or utility model or of a device, incorporating the industrial design.
-Therefore, parallel importation is, strictly speaking, a form of infringement, although the remedies can be quite soft.
+Some acts do not constitute patent infringement,22 such as the use of foreign vehicles temporarily in Russia, experiments and emergency uses.
+National exhaustion of rights applies in respect of importation into Russia, use, offer for sale, selling, other introduction into civil circulation or storage for these purposes of a product, incorporating the invention or utility model or of a device incorporating the industrial design; therefore, parallel importation is, strictly speaking, a form of infringement, although the remedies can be quite soft.